linpengcheng/PurefunctionPipelineDataflow/README.md

 - Communication modes, data signals and control signals (annotations or metadata) flow through the pipeline.
 - The compiler is essentially a data transformation, starting with the source code, through a series of pure function pipeline transformation optimization, up to the machine code.
 It's very easy to insert enhanced optimizations or features, and parallel compilation is also very simple.
 - Urban water network
-- It is the first in the world that the application research of management to asynchronous, parallel and distributed!
+- It is the first in the world that the application research of management to asynchronous, parallel, distributed and etc!
   - The **Gantt chart** in management, with the timeline as the main axis, multiple data flows running in parallel.
     It is also a good data flow , parallel and asynchronous programming tool.
   - Parallel: Large industrial pipelines can be expanded linearly in parallel.
   - Distributed: group company model, total branch model, parent-subsidiary model, holding company model, etc.
   - Architecture: Pyramid, flat, matrix, etc.
+  - Resource Management: ERP
+  - Inventory Management: Cache
   - Boeing aircraft pulse production line technology, just like confluence technology of rivers from the source to the sea.
     It's also a variant of the **Gantt Chart**.

 这是`道`和`大统一理论`的哲学的典型应用: